jagansahu/Twitter-Scraper/README.md

 # Twitter Scraper

-A Twitter Scraper which outputs a given number of tweets that you input AND saves data to a Microsoft Excel Spreadsheet or any compatibile spreadsheet program.
+A Twitter Scraper which outputs a given number of tweets that you input AND immediately saves data to a Microsoft Excel Spreadsheet or any compatibile spreadsheet program.

 Steps:
 1) Input any Twitter user.